StratosAlly – Cybersecurity for digital safety

 How Phishing Works: The Tactics (read our article on Phishing Attack

-Common types of Phishing Emails
+Some Popular Forms of Phishing Emails

 Let’s break down some of the most common phishing scenarios: